8.7.5 Transferee and Transferor Liabilities

 2. Secure agreement Form 870-T in settled cases involving transferee liability.

-3. For an agreed Estate and Gift Tax Transferee case, secure agreement Form 890–T.
+3. For an agreed estate and gift tax transferee case, secure agreement Form 890-T.

 1. In the case of a transferee of a transferee, insert the following on the agreement form: "This represents the undersigned's liability as a transferee of assets of (first transferee), (address), transferee of assets of (transferor), (address), for (type of tax) tax due from (transferor)."
 IRM 4.10.13.3.4.2, Transferee Waivers.

-6. If the transferor's total liability exceeds the assets transferred insert the following on the agreement form - "This, plus interest thereon, represents the undersigned's liability as a transferee of the assets of (name and address of the transferor) for (type of tax), penalties and interest thereon, to the extend of the net value of the assets received from the transferor, plus interest thereon as provided by law.
+7. If the transferor's total liability exceeds the assets transferred insert the following on the agreement form - "This, plus interest thereon, represents the undersigned's liability as a transferee of the assets of (name and address of the transferor) for (type of tax), penalties and interest thereon, to the extent of the net value of the assets received from the transferor, plus interest thereon as provided by law.
 It has been determined that the net value of the assets received is (value of the assets received)."

-7. For information concerning closing agreements in transferee cases, see IRM 8.13.1, Closing Agreements.
+8. For information concerning closing agreements in transferee cases, see IRM 8.13, Closing Agreements.

 Closing an Agreed Transferee Case